emilyvandenbroeck/digital-writing-folio/exercises.md

 #### Has your hands-on engagement with interactive digital literature shifted the way that you 'read' e-lit?
 In what ways?

 <p>I never read e-lit in the first place.
 I cannot fathom how anyone can code a whole entire website.
 It must take an eternity for people to do such a thing.
 This is not funny.</p>

+### Week Six - 2024 Students' Works, Reflection ###

+<p>Out of the three students works we looked at today--Snow Season, Stay Strong, and House on the Hill--I would say that the first two are those which align most with my practice as a writer, and inspire what I have in mind for my final project.
+Both projects were made on twine, however the two students, particularly Tanna, who authored Snow Season, utilise Twine in a way that sets it apart from Twine's distinct appearance.
+Snow Season features photographs in the background of each screen that the reader interacts with, and the text is formatted on the page in a way that is non-conventional--the sentences fall down the page, in a poetic fashion, and certain words are coloured to indicate their function as click-able, bringing the reader to the next 'page' of the story being told.  </p>